-2026 World Cup Qualification: Predicting England's lineup vs Andorra
+2026 World Cup Qualification: Predicting England's lineup vs Latvia

-Ahead of their World Cup Qualifier against Andorra, Ladbrokes has a punt at predicting England's lineup, with the likes of John Stones and skipper Harry Kane featuring.
+Ahead of their World Cup Qualifier against Latvia, Ladbrokes has a punt at predicting England's lineup, with the likes of Bukayo Saka and Harry Kane featuring.

 Formation: 4-2-3-1